djshuckerow/InterviewPreparation/AlgorithmComplexity/readme.md

-These examples all require Python3!
+These examples all use Python3!
 -------------------------------------

 Iterative Analysis